CASTLE FACULTY FELLOWS

 has a wealth of experience with teaching online and in hybrid course

 environments.
-Mesha has been serving as a mentor for other faculty during
+Even before taking on a role as a CASTLE Faculty Fellow, Mesha served as a mentor for other faculty during

 the pandemic – both through the Peer2Peer network, through informal

-Jeremy Johnson is a Professor and the Department Head of Computer Science
+Jeremy Johnson is a Professor of Computer Science

 online degree programs.
 Jeremy has also published on his work relating to